 - Nov.
 2012: 100 million

 - June 2014: 190 million

 - June 2019: More than 500 million

 Email is critical to business success.
-As the number of daily emails sent or received continues to grow, it’s predicted that by 2020, we’ll exceed 300 billion daily emails.
+As the number of daily emails sent or received continues to grow, it’s predicted that by the end of 2020, we’ll exceed 300 billion daily emails.

 Emails Sent or Received Per Day Worldwide

 - 2017: 269.0 billion

 - 2019: 293.6 billion

 Even as the quantity of emails grows, there’s a shift from desktop to mobile.
 As of December 2018, 43 percent of all emails were opened on mobile devices, and that percentage continues to climb.

 However, large companies are seeking to reduce email overload by integrating enterprise phone collaboration and IM solutions.
 In considering the shift of the workplace away from email, the New York Times said, “This multi-front attack on email is just beginning, but a wartime narrative already dominates: The universally despised office culture of replies and forwards and mass CCs and ‘looping in’ and ‘circling back’ is on its way out, and it’s going to be replaced by chat apps.”